-This is the seventh part in a series of 12 monthly essays leading up to Columbia’s 50th birthday celebration in June.
-It ran first in The Business Monthly, circulating in Howard and Anne Arundel counties, and after that is being published here on MarylandReporter.com and by our partner website, Baltimore Post-Examiner.
+This is the seventh part in a series of 12 monthly essays leading up to Columbia’s 50th birthday celebration in June 2017.
+It ran first in The Business Monthly, circulating in Howard and Anne Arundel counties, and after that, was published here on MarylandReporter.com and by our partner website, Baltimore Post-Examiner.

 The copyright is maintained by the author and may not be republished in any form without his express written consent.
 Comments and corrections are welcome at the bottom.© Len Lazarick 2016

 Links to all the essays are at the bottom of this story.
 They have also been compiled in a 200-page book available here.

 Jim Clark lay unconscious in a wheat field on his farm off of Route 108 on the morning of March 28, 1947.
 The 28-year-old wartime glider pilot had tripped while planting clover, and the drill the horses were pulling had knocked him out as they dragged him across the field.